danschultzer/ex_oauth2_provider/README.md

 This library was made thanks to [doorkeeper](https://github.com/doorkeeper-gem/doorkeeper), [guardian](https://github.com/ueberauth/guardian) and [authable](https://github.com/mustafaturan/authable), that gave the conceptual building blocks.

-Thanks to [Benjamin Schultzer](https://github.com/schultzer) for helping refactoring the code.
+Thanks to [Benjamin Schultzer](https://github.com/schultzer) for helping to refactor the code.

 ## LICENSE